 - provide for infringement notices to be issued for late assessment information.

 MRF Data Release

-The MRF data is published on DMP's website annually.
+The MRF data is published on DMIRS's website annually.
 Released data shows ground disturbance as reported by the tenement holder and can be found in the 'MRF documents' section of this web page.